jsonstat/conv/docs/API.md

 jsonstat2object oecd.json oecd-object.json --cid
 ```

-## jsonstatslice (aka jsonstat2jsonstat)
+## jsonstatslice

+Deprecated: use jsonstatdice instead.

 Creates JSON-stat from JSON-stat.
 It can be used to convert old JSON-stat to JSON-stat version 2.0.
-Because it supports a filter parameter, it can also be used to creates a JSON-stat subset from a JSON-stat dataset.
-A JSON-stat subset has the same dimensions as the original dataset but with some of them fixed for a certain category.
+Because it supports a filter parameter, it can also be used to create a JSON-stat subset from a JSON-stat dataset.
+A JSON-stat subset produced by jsonstatslice has the same dimensions as the original dataset but with some of them fixed for a certain category.

 ```
 jsonstatslice oecd.json oecd-subset.json -f area=DE,year=2014